-Amazon Kindle 3 review
+Amazon Kindle 3 full review

 The third-generation Amazon Kindle is unlike any other e-book reader we've handled before: and that includes the new Amazon Kindle DX (Graphite).